Tiago-Minuzzi/TEGym/README.md

 | Seq04 | NonTE | 0.63 | 0.37 |
 | Seq05 | TE | 0.85 | 0.15 |

+## Create a negative class

+If your dataset has only one class, for instance, only sequences labeled as `TE`, you can use the script `create_negative_class.py` to create another class to train your model.
+Use the values `random` or `shuffled` with the flag `-c` to create random sequences or shuffle your sequences, respectively.

+Example:

+`python create_negative_class.py -f my_file.fasta -c shuffled`.

+The output is a `CSV` file with the prefix `TDS` containing your sequences and the newly created ones.
+Then you can use it with the main program.

 ---

 ## TO-DO